shinado/shinado.github.io/about.md

 If you like me, read my [diary] to see what's going on everyday.

+I'm also the author to two books.
+Check [here](http://item.jd.com/11037613.html) and [here](http://item.jd.com/11544524.html) but do not buy them cause they are shitty.

 I make [resumes], occationaly(Notice I've got a CLIENT already).

 I travel around and take [photos] sometimes with my Korean girlfriend(If you have a job in China to offer her, please contact me).